inaos/inac/doc/test.md

 ### Tracing

-Tracing feature can be enabled an disabled by combiler time settings `INA_TRACE_ENABLED`.
+Tracing feature can be enabled an disabled by compile time settings `INA_TRACE_ENABLED`.
 Also the tracing level can be define at compile time.
 The library know about 3 tracing levels.
 Trace messages are ended by a newline "\n"